DFE-Digital/bat-design-history/app/posts/teacher-success/2025-03-04-mini-discovery-on-trainee-needs.md

 ### High workload

-Workload is too high and is caused by increased teaching hours combining with:
+Workload is too high and is caused by increased teaching hours combined with:

 - clashing postgraduate certificate in education (PGCE) assignments
 - qualified teacher status (QTS) assessments